 The State Historic Preservation Office (SHPO) in South Dakota provides support to the Brookings historic preservation program in a variety of ways.
 The SHPO manages the National Register of Historic Places program for the state, which surveys, inventories, and registers historic properties.
-It also conducts reviews under section 11.1 of the state statute, which is explained later in this report, especially when a Case Report is required.
+It also conducts reviews under section 11.1 of the state statute, especially when a Case Report is required.
 Sometimes, SHPO staff are available to visit a property to discuss potential changes with the property owner prior to beginning a project that may require 11.1 review.
 The South Dakota SHPO also coordinates the Certified Local Government (CLG) program, of which Brookings is a member, and maintains a statewide historic preservation plan.
-The CLG program is also explained later in this report.